spicetify/docs/docs/advanced-usage/custom-apps.md

 ### Reddit

 Fetching posts from any Spotify link sharing subreddit.
-You can add, remove, arrange subreddits and customize post visual in config menu (in Profile menu, top right button with your user name).
+You can add, remove, arrange subreddits and customize post visual in config menu (in Profile menu, top right button with your username).

 ![Reddit](https://i.imgur.com/MC3tpNZ.png)